-Towards the island’s southern end you’ll find Bongaree, best known for its jetty, which used to serve day tripper steam ships back at the turn of last century.
-It is still a popular fishing spot for families and the adjacent Scoopy’s icecreamery has been selling ice cream cones and servings of fish and chips for generations.
+Towards the southern end of Bribie Island you’ll find Bongaree, best known for its jetty, which used to serve day tripper steam ships back at the turn of last century.
+It is still a popular fishing spot for families and the adjacent Scoopy’s Family Cafe has been selling ice cream cones and servings of fish and chips for generations.
 Whether you’re a day-tripper or luxury vacationer, everyone stops here for a scoop to reminisce and cool down on the way through.
 This area also plays host to a weekly market, part flea, some craft, you’ll always be able to find something out-of-the-ordinary here.

 Woorim (The Surf Side)

 On the surf side of the island, you’ll find Woorim, a beachside community that has grown from a collection of ramshackle asbestos beach huts to multi-story beach houses and high-rise apartments.
 Here the buildings are almost part of the dune system, giving easy access to the white surf beaches.
 Protected from the Pacific by the tip of Moreton Island, the surf is minimal, making it popular with young families and locals.
 It’s only during the January king tides when the surfers bother, but it’s still a great place to cool off.